-This means that Deductible and Coinsurance paid for these Benefits do not accumulate to help meet the Out of Pocket Amount.
-Also, if the Out of Pocket Amount is met, any Deductible and Coinsurance that may apply to these Benefits will still apply and these Benefits will never be paid at 100% of the Allowable Fee.
+This means that Deductible paid for these Benefits does not accumulate to help meet the Out of Pocket Amount.
+Also, if the Out of Pocket Amount is met, any Deductible that may apply to these Benefits will still apply and these Benefits will never be paid at 100% of the Allowable Fee.